© Crown copyright 2018

 - any record maintained for a business purpose

 We’re aware that much of the information we have access to is confidential and we’ll take great care to respect your confidentiality.

 The following requirement has the force of law and is made under regulation 6 of the Revenue Traders (Account and Records) Regulations 1992.

 Any incidents which affect operations, for example, a breakdown of plant, must be recorded accurately in your business records.

 4. Duty stamps

 Producers and bottlers of spirits destined for the UK market should be aware of the requirements for the duty stamping of retail containers.
-Please see Excise Notice DS5 for information on this.
+Read Excise Notice DS5 for information.

 5. Security and construction of premises and plant